What a DUI with Kids in the Car May Mean

 On top of the fines and potential jail time that can result from DUI and child abuse charges, a driver in this situation will also be investigated by the state’s Department of Human Services Division of Child Welfare over the incident.
 A child abuse conviction can carry many special consequences of its own, including professional licensing issues, loss of employment and issues with child visitation rights and custody.

 Given how high the stakes are in DUI cases, to begin with, adding child abuse charges into the mix can make for a powder keg of consequences for a driver in this scenario professionally, personally and financially.
-Get experienced legal help on your side, like a DUI lawyer in Denver, CO, as early as possible so your rights are protected, you know all your options, and you have legal support throughout your case.
+Get experienced legal help on your side, like a lawyer in Denver, CO, as early as possible so your rights are protected, you know all your options, and you have legal support throughout your case.

 Thank you to the experts at Richard Banta, P.C. for their input into insurance fraud.